-When I was in the Assembly, I served as vice chair of the Assembly Appropriations and Assembly Health Committees, and was the founding chair of the Republican Women’s Caucus to ensure that women from across the political spectrum were fully represented.
-While serving in the Assembly, I was appointed to the prestigious Little Hoover Commission to serve as an independent voice for government reform, and Governor Arnold Schwarzenegger appointed me to serve on his historic California Performance Review Commission – responsible for providing recommendations on reforming state government and its operations.
+In the Assembly, I served as vice chair of the Assembly Appropriations and Assembly Health Committees, and was the founding chair of the Republican Women’s Caucus to ensure that women from across the political spectrum were fully represented.
+I was also appointed to the prestigious Little Hoover Commission to serve as an independent voice for government reform, and Governor Arnold Schwarzenegger appointed me to serve on his historic California Performance Review Commission to provide recommendations on reforming state government.

 On January 9, 2007, I was sworn-in as an Orange County supervisor by former California Education Secretary and Senator Marian Bergeson.
 As only the fourth woman ever elected to the Board of Supervisors, I worked diligently to protect taxpayers and improve the county’s fiscal outlook; create business friendly policies to attract jobs; maintain high levels of public safety; shorten the timeline for delivery of transportation projects; implement pension and retiree medical liability reforms; and protect our coastal environment.

-In the Senate, I championed taxpayers by defending Proposition 13 (which limits property tax increases) from efforts to gut it and helping lead the opposition against the massive gas and car tax increase.
-Pro-taxpayer groups have consistently given me high marks for my record to defend Californians from numerous attempts to raise unnecessary taxes and fees.
+In the Senate, I championed taxpayers by defending Proposition 13 (which limits property tax increases) from efforts to gut it and help lead the opposition against a massive gas and car tax increase.
+Pro-taxpayer groups have consistently given me high marks for my record to defend Californians from attempts to raise unnecessary taxes and fees.

 I have authored several measures to make every community safer, such as SB 722 (2015) that would crack down on sex offenders who willfully remove or disable their global positioning system (GPS) tracking devices; SB 1323 (2016) that would enhance criminal penalties for illegal distributors of fentanyl, which has been linked to numerous deaths in California; and SB 1283 (2016) that would address the growing concern over the presence and proliferation of sober living homes in residential neighborhoods.